 6 FREE issues of The Week magazine delivered direct to your door.

-6 FREE issues of The Week magazine delivered direct to your door and to download on your iPad, iPhone, Android device or Kindle Fire.
+6 FREE issues of The Week magazine delivered direct to your door and to download on your iPad, iPhone, Android device, Kindle Fire and Web Browser.

-6 FREE issues of The Week magazine to download on your iPad, iPhone, Android device or Kindle Fire.
+6 FREE issues of The Week magazine to download on your iPad, iPhone, Android device, Kindle Fire and Web Browser.